mia-platform/documentation/docs/console/project-configuration/kustomize-your-configurations/kustomize-use-cases.md

 In order to do that you probably want some microservice in *High Availability*.
 :::info
-The _High Availability_ is a characteristic of a system, an application, a service, that guarantee operativity without intervention, even if there are problems on an instance of it.
+The _High Availability_ is a characteristic of a system, an application, a service, that guarantee operability without intervention, even if there are problems on an instance of it.
 :::

 Using *Kustomize* and the *Mia-Platform Console* you can add advanced configurations to your business critical microservices.